pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/docker/docker_course.md

 At working with images, you must to upload two images, one with :latest and another one with the current version you finished.

 The default Docker's container register is the Docker Hub.
 Some big techs has its own container register with data.

-The `run` command is to run images with and `exec` to execute actions in containers.

 At working with Docker images, you probably want to execute a command after the image runs.